Skip to main contentIBM Quantum Documentation

 with Session(backend=aer_sim) as session:

-sampler = Sampler(session=session)
+sampler = Sampler(mode=session)

 result = sampler.run([isa_qc]).result()